gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

+### alpha_0.22.12.05

+impact
+- Conveyer! and Grabber Conveyer!
+    - You can now grab items and transport them to customers without touching items
+- Fix issue with layer order so Pause Menu is ontop of all game items
+- Resolution Switcher in settings page!
+(But hard to use :$)
+- Basic Symptoms and Ailments with speed and stagger modifiers
+- Bag-Box furniture, to get empty bags from (new model for empty bags)
+- Pill Bottle model, but not in game yet
+- Post-Processing shaders written by AI (+ can disable in settings)

+better eng
+- Added dropdowns (but you cant scroll yet)
+- Switched to tracking todos in Obsidian with a kanban.py script to populate readme
+- Add Ideas about "Bar"s to ideas.md cause idk anything about pharmacies
+- Lots of updates to UI rendering code to remove deprecated rendering
+- Unloading support for Library destroy-cleanup
+- Switched from our own operator overloads to using a library (though i had to mess with it a bit)
+- Faster compiling on mac through .o separation (though still lots causing recompilation at the moment since game.cpp includes everything)
+- Menu UI modernization updates (though many more to do)
+- Remove need to pass mouse information into UI context

+soon
+- Scrolling UI elements
+- Able to have different post processing shaders for game / menu

 ### alpha_0.22.11.21